 - Commodore Perry IPA- Great Lakes Brewing Company: This English-style IPA was a 1992 Bronze Medal Winner at the World Beer Championships and is bold, hop-forward, and accented with malt flavors.
 Buy Here.

-In many ways, Fruit IPA is self-explanatory, in the same way, that Coffee IPA is.
-While many IPAs tend to feature citrus notes along with expressive hop bitterness, Fruit IPA is more fruit-forward; rather than accent notes, extra fruit is added so it becomes the dominating feature, alongside hop bitterness.
+In many ways, Fruit IPA is self-explanatory in the same way that Coffee IPA is.
+While many IPAs tend to feature citrus or tropical fruit notes from the hops, Fruit IPAs have extra fruit added so it becomes the dominating flavor, alongside hop bitterness.

 Cheese-based and spicy dishes reign supreme as food pairings for Fruit IPA.
 Aged cheese with a bit of tang, hot peppers, and Latin American and Asian dishes are excellent options.
 Accent by squirting lime over your dish– and maybe even a splash in your drink.